sisinflab/warprec/warprec/utils/config/README.md

 ## ⚙️ General Configuration

-The `General Configuration` section defines some parameters that will affect the overall behaviour of WarpRec.
+The `General Configuration` section defines some parameters that will affect the overall behavior of WarpRec.

 ### 🔧 Available Keywords